kentcdodds/mdx-bundler/README.md

     return options
   },
   esbuildOptions: options => {
-    // Set the `outdir` to your public directory. options.outdir = '/users/you/site/public/img'
+    // Set the `outdir` to a public location for this bundle. options.outdir = '/users/you/site/public/img/about'
     options.loader = {
       ...options.loader,
       // Tell esbuild to use the `file` loader for pngs '.png': 'file',
     }
-    // Set the public path to /img/ so image sources start /img/ options.publicPath = '/img/'
+    // Set the public path to /img/about options.publicPath = '/img/about'

     // Set write to true so that esbuild will output the files. options.write = true